uxlfoundation/oneapi-construction-kit/doc/modules/mux.rst

 capabilities are handled in the build system may not be immediately obvious because of the number of CMake variables and the number of components involved.
 Capability-related variables are present in Abacus builtins, Mux, and all Mux target devices.
-The OpenCL and Vulkan implementations (``source/cl`` and ``source/vk``) do not rely on capability variables, as they need to generically support more than one Mux device, each with potentially different capabilities, at the same time.
+The OpenCL implementation (``source/cl``) does not rely on capability variables, as it needs to generically support more than one Mux device, each with potentially different capabilities, at the same time.

 The interface between the Mux target build process and the builtins build process is provided by the ``<target_name>_CAPABILITIES`` CMake